Skip to content

 Pictured is webbing commonly used in slow feed hay bags.

-• Effectiveness - My experience was that it fed too fast or the horses could not eat at all with smaller openings because the ends of the hay were flattened.
+• Effectiveness - My experience was that it fed too fast or the horses could not eat at all with smaller openings because the surface area is reduced and the ends of the hay were flattened.
 There was no in between in regards to rate of consumption.
-The majority of these bags have the opening at the top, which may allow access to large mouthfuls of hay!
-This may also require the bag to be hung higher, which requires the horse to eat in a very awkward posture
+The majority of these bags have the opening at the top, which may allow access to large mouthfuls of hay.
+This dilemma is often mitigated by hanging the bag higher, requiring your equine to eat in a very awkward posture

 • Ease of loading and transporting - Loading the hay was easy.
-Ability to offer numerous locations can be challenging if you don't have appropriate fence or trees to hang them from.
+Ability to offer numerous locations can be challenging if you don't have fences or trees to hang them from.

 • Potential harm - This material has the ability to wear enamel off teeth if the horse is required to scrape his teeth across the webbing to extract hay.
 If the mesh size is large enough to pull hay out with the lips, it may feed too fast for some but this does preserve the enamel.